 - 1.1 Terminology The title Global Navigation Satellite System (GNSS) is a generic term for any satellite-based system that enables receivers on or near to the Earth's surface to display accurate position data such as latitude, longitude and altitude.
 GNS Systems include the USA GPS, Russian GLONASS, European Galileo, Chinese Beidou 2, and any future systems.
 IGC-approved flight recorders (FRs) and NAC-approved position recorders (PRs) currently use the USA GPS system.
 An IGC-approved FR is a specially sealed unit with a GPS receiver, capable of recording 3D fixes, time and other data, that can be downloaded after flight to a PC in the IGC file format.
-The lower level PR may lack some features and is restricted in the types of flights for which it can be used (see XXX).
 As the words "logger" or "data logger" may be confusing when translated into other languages, the term "flight recorder" (FR) is the official term used by the IGC and FAI. - 1.2 Position, height, and timing accuracy Overall average horizontal position error measured to date by GFAC is about 11 metres based on thousands of samples, although more recent IGC FR designs have averaged between 6 and 7 metres in good reception conditions.
 Tests are done by carrying the FR in a vehicle, driving over several accurately surveyed points, and recording the difference. - a.
 Vertical (altitude) figures using GPS in IGC files are with respect to the surface of the WGS84 Ellipsoid.
 GPS altitude accuracy is less than horizontal accuracy because of the shallower angles of the position lines needed for an altitude fix, and GPS altitude errors are generally about twice those for horizontal position.
 GFAC tests have also shown that it is possible to have accurate fixes in lat/long, but poor accuracy in GPS altitude, an obvious GPS altitude anomaly, or even complete altitude unlock.
 These are indicated in an IGC file either by a zero GPS altitude figure, or an obvious "spike" in GPS altitude, when lat/long positions continue to show a smooth track. - b.
 FRs have an internal clock powered by a small sustainer battery inside the FR that maintains continuous date and time even when the FR is switched off.
 The internal clock also gives accurate time in .igc files when the FR is operating in pure pressure altitude mode if there is a failure to receive or process GPS data. - c.
 GNSS systems have very accurate digital clocks so that the time differences between signals from different satellites can be used to calculate position on the surface of the earth. - 1.3 Rules for the use of FRs and levels of IGC approval